-(Regulation 9 (b))
+(Regulation 9(b))

-ALLIED HEALTH PROFESSIONS COUNCIL: SUMMONS IN TERMS OF SECTION 38(8) (b) OF THE ALLIED HEALTH PROFESSIONS ACT (ACT NO. 7 OF 2004) TO APPEAR AS A WITNESS AT AN INQUIRY BY THE COUNCIL OR A COMMITTEE OF THE COUNCIL
+PHARMACY COUNCIL: SUMMONS IN TERMS OF SECTION 47(8)(b) OF PHARMACY ACT, 2004 (ACT NO. 9 OF 2004) TO APPEAR AS A WITNESS AT A DISCIPLINARY INQUIRY BY COUNCIL OR A COMMITTEE OF COUNCIL

-You

-(name)
+To:(name)

 (occupation)

-of

-(business address)
+of(business address)

 (residential address)

 are hereby summoned to appear at

-on the day of
+on the

-20

 of

-registered/enrolled under the said Act as
+registered/enrolled under the said Act asand you are directed to produce at the time and place aforesaid the books, records, documents and

+things specified in the list below, and then and there to give evidence in relation to the said inquiry.

-of the Council this day of
+of the Council this

-20

 Signature of President/Secretary

-^{} Delete whichever does not apply.
+Delete whichever does not apply.

-List of books, records, documents and things to be produced: Note: r attention is directed to section 38(8)(c) of the ALLIED HEALTH PROFESSIONS 7, 2004 (ACT NO. 7 OF 2004), which reads as follows: (c) Any p person who, having been duly summoned- (i) refuses or without sufficient cause fails to attend and give evidence relevant to the inquiry at the time and place specified in the summons; or (ii) refuses to take the prescribed oath or to make an affirmation when required by the person presiding at such inquiry to do so; or (iii) leaves the inquiry in question without the consent of the person presiding at such inquiry, whether or not such person has given evidence; or (iv) refuses to give evidence before the Council or refuses to answer fully and satisfactorily to the best of his or her knowledge and belief any question lawfully put to him or her or refuses to produce any book, record, document or thing which such person has in terms of the summons been required to produce, is guilty of an offence and on conviction liable to the penalties specified in section 57(a).
+List of books, records, documents and things to be produced:

+Note: Your attention is directed to section 47(8) of the PHARMACY ACT, 2004 (ACT NO. 9 OF 2004), which provides as follows:

+- "(8) (a) For the purpose of an inquiry in terms of this PART, the Council or the professional conduct committee may summons any witness to appear at a specified date, time and venue to give evidence before the Council or the professional conduct committee, to submit to it any document, book, record, or other thing relevant to the inquiry as specified in such summons. - (b) - (c) Any person who has been duly summonsed - - (i) refuses or without sufficient cause fails to attend and give evidence relevant to the inquiry and place specified in the summons; or - (iii) leaves the inquiry without the consent of the person presiding at such inquiry, whether or not such person has given evidence; or - (iv) refuses to give evidence before the Council or refuses to answer fully and satisfactorily to the best of his or her knowledge and belief any question lawfully put to him or her, or refuses to produce any document, book, record or thing which that person has in terms of the summons been required to produce, is guilty of an offence and on conviction liable to the penalties specified in section 68(a).".